-Our Vice President of Customer Experience, or VP CX, is the sister of Jennifer Y. Hyman, our Co-Founder, Chief Executive Officer, and Chair and is currently employed by us.
+Our Vice President of Customer Experience, or VP CX, is the sister of Jennifer Y. Hyman, our Co-Founder, Chief Executive Officer, President and Chair and is currently employed by us.
 She does not share a household with Ms. Hyman and is not one of our executive officers.
-During fiscal years 2022 and 2023 (as of April 1, 2023), the VP CX had a base salary of \$310,000.
-The VP CX was granted 37,567 RSUs in fiscal year 2022 and 50,000 RSUs in fiscal year 2023 (to date).
-The VP CX is eligible to receive an incentive cash bonus for fiscal year 2023 based upon the achievement of certain company and individual metrics.
+During fiscal years 2022 and 2023 (as of May 23, 2024), the VP CX had a base salary of \$310,000.
+On April 1, 2024, the VP CX received a base salary increase to \$341,000.
+The VP CX was granted 5,232 RSUs in fiscal year 2023, 2,732 of which were pursuant to the Stock Option Exchange, and was granted 7,500 RSUs in March 20242.
+The VP CX is eligible to receive an incentive cash bonus for fiscal year 2024 based upon the achievement of certain company and individual metrics.
 The compensation described above was based on reference to external market practice of similar positions or internal pay equity when compared to the compensation paid to employees in similar positions that were not related to our executive officers.
 The VP CX is also eligible to participate in employee benefit plans and receive future incentive equity awards on the same general terms and conditions as applicable to other employees in similar positions who were not related to our executive officers.